-11.5.
+- 11.5.
 Personnel File.
-There shall be only one official personnel file for each member which shall be maintained in a secure electronic format and shall contain all relevant personnel documents for each member, including disciplinary records.
-The Chief and/or his or her designee will have access to the file.
-Documents that are medical, related to FMLA time off or other confidential records will only be accessible by Human Resources personnel.
+There shall be only one official personnel file for each member which shall be maintained in the Chief's office.
+This file shall contain all relevant personnel documents for each member, including disciplinary records, but excluding internal investigation files and background files, medical records/documentation (including worker's compensation), I-9's, FMLA records, COBRA records, and records of benefits applied for or received by members. - 11.6.

-11.6.
 Counseling Memorandum.
 The Division may use a counseling memorandum for purposes of providing advice and instruction to members, and/or providing notice to a member of behavior which must be corrected.
-Such a memorandum is not a part of the disciplinary progression and is not a disciplinary record, counseling Counseling memoranda shall be maintained in the member's personnel file for no more than six (6) months from the date of issuance; thereafter it shall be removed.
-When a counseling memorandum is removed from the member's personnel file it will be given to the member and no copy retained in the personnel file.
+Such a memorandum is not a part of the disciplinary progression and is not a disciplinary record, counseling memoranda shall be maintained in the member's personnel file for no more than six (6) months from the date of issuance; thereafter it shall be removed.
+When a counseling memorandum is removed from the member's personnel file it will be given to the member and no copy retained in the personnel file. - 11.7.

-11.7.
 Review of Personnel Files.
 Every member shall be allowed to review any of his or her personnel files at any reasonable time upon written request.
 A member may also authorize his or her Lodge Representative to review the personnel file.
 Such request may be made to the Chief or the Chief's designee and the review of the files shall be made in the presence of the Chief or designee.
 Except for supervisory and administrative personnel with legitimate need to know and except for the Civil Service Commission and courts of competent jurisdiction which have subpoenaed them, a member's personnel file shall not be available for review by anyone except as provided pursuant to O.R.C.
 Section 149.43.
-A member will be notified in writing as soon as practicable after the City receives a request, in accordance with O.R.C.
-Section 149.43, to review the member's personnel file (or any portion thereof).No information in a member's personnel file will be shared with anyone outside the Division and the City Administration, except name, place of employment, dates of employment, job classification and pay range; however, additional specified information may be given either pursuant to O.R.C.
+No information in a member's personnel file will be shared with anyone outside the Division and the City Administration, except name, place of employment, dates of employment, job classification and pay range; however, additional specified information may be given either pursuant to O.R.C.
 Section 149.43, or on the advance, written approval of the member involved to the Chief of Police, but such approval shall be limited to the specifically requested and approved data, and to the specific request made or member approval given.
 Any member may copy documents in his or her file.
-The City may levy a charge for such copying, which charge shall bear a reasonable relationship to actual costs.
+The City may levy a charge for such copying, which charge shall bear a reasonable relationship to actual costs. - 11.8.

-11.8.
 Inaccurate Documents.
 If any member, upon examining his or her personnel file, has reason to believe that there are inaccuracies in documents contained therein, the member may write a memorandum to the Chief explaining the alleged inaccuracy.
 If the Chief concurs with the member's contentions, the Chief shall either remove the faulty document or attach the memorandum.
 If the accuracy of the documentation cannot be mutually agreed upon, then such disagreement may be challenged by utilization of the Grievance Procedure through the final step.